harviu/WebGL-Example/exercises/hello_world.md

 # Exercise 2: Hello world

 The `hello_world.html` file is consisted of the html code and the JavaScript code.
+I will first go through the code and then give you this exercise instructions.

+## HTML file

 The html is the basic framework for the webpage.
 Since we are more focused on WebGL, the framework code will not change much from exercise to exercise.

-## HTML file

 Here is the code snippets from `hello_world.html`, we are omitting the JS part for simplicity now.
 In the html file, we first defines the meta-information of the webpage and create a canvas, where we are going to render the object later.
 ```html